MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

   - **1:** This value enables the new Outlook migration and initiates the migration flow as previously described.
   - **0:** This value disables the new Outlook migration and users stop seeing the associated experiences.

-The migration runs only once till users switch to new Outlook.
+The migration runs only once.
 You can set the interval policy to reinitiate migration in the scenario users toggle back to classic Outlook.

 Deleting the registry key associated with this policy disables the policy and stops the migration.
 If you enable the policy again after disabling it or deleting the registry key, it will start migration again from step #1.

-### Setting as a Group Policy
+#### Setting as a Group Policy

 You can download the latest group policy from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=49030).

-### Setting as a Cloud Policy
+#### Setting as a Cloud Policy

 You can also set this policy as a [Cloud Policy](../../admin-center/overview-cloud-policy.md) from the [Microsoft 365 Apps admin center](https://config.office.com/).

-### Setting as a Registry Value
+#### Setting as a Registry Value

 Copy one of the following text blocks into Notepad: